QFlow Studio editorial

 What this covers

-Quantum research search categories in 2026 are converging around evidence, not hype.
-The useful queries ask how a team tracks QEC progress, resource estimates, benchmarking claims, AI calibration loops, dynamic circuit behavior, and workflow records that another reviewer can reproduce.
-QFlow should list those categories directly so humans, Google, Bing, and AI answer engines can land on a clear map before they ent...
+Quantum research categories in 2026 are converging around evidence, not hype.
+The useful questions ask how a team tracks QEC progress, resource estimates, benchmarking claims, AI calibration loops, dynamic circuit behavior, and workflow records that another reviewer can reproduce.
+QFlow should list those categories directly so researchers, product teams, and reviewers can land on a clear map before they enter a de...

 What this covers